rubikan/good-boi/data/help.md

 * programmerhumor | ph      - Posts a random image from the ProgrammerHumor subreddit
 * shittyfoodporn | sfp      - Posts a random image from the shittyfoodporn subreddit
 * wewantplates | wwp        - Posts a random image from the WeWantPlates subreddit

-Voice Channel:
-* join                      - Joins the voice channel of the user
-* join <channel>            - Joins the given voice channel
-* leave                     - Leaves any voice channel the bot is currently connected to
-* fuckin | fockin           - Plays the ProZD "THEY FUCKIN" audioclip

 xkcd:
 * xkcd                      - Posts the most recent xkcd comic